jmsanpascual/angular-simple-toast/README.md

 This removes the toast-list directive and resets everything.

 > A behavior to be noted.
-When a toast is hovered it will rest the duration of autoClose, upon unhovering the autoClose will trigger again.
+When a toast is hovered it will reset the duration of auto close, upon unhovering, the auto close will trigger again.
 This behavior ignores the closeable configuration.

 ## Inspirations and Motivations
 - https://github.com/tameraydin/ngToast